paypal/scorebot/README.md

 Developers will be completely transparent to this.

 ### Notify Mode
-In this mode, in addition to recording metrics, SCORE Bot will perform notification by commenting in the PR and sending emails to developers.
+In this mode, in addition to recording metrics, SCORE Bot will notify in the PR and can be configured to send emails to code contributers.

 ### Enforce Mode
-In this mode, SCORE Bot will record metrics on each commit and submit a status check, perform notification by commenting in the PR and sending email to developers.
-If any vulnerabilities are found, the status check will fail and in order to pass the check, developers will need to fix the issue or submit an exemption request.
-This mode is useful for higher priority security use cases where enforcing use cases is necessary.
+In this mode, SCORE Bot will record metrics on each commit and submit a status check, notigy in the PR and send email to code contributers.
+If any vulnerabilities are found, the status check will fail.
+This mode is useful for priority security use cases where enforcing is necessary.

 ## Setup
 ### MySQL Database